All City Councilmembers can be contacted at:

 Councilmember Hammerstrom's term on the Council expires in December 2016 unless re-elected.

 Councilmember Kraut was first elected to the City Council in in May 2013 at a special election to fill former Councilmember Dan Gjerde's seat.
 She is currently a member of the City Council subcommittees for Public Safety and Community Development.

 Heidi Kraut is a Mendocino Coast native.
 She was raised in Caspar and graduated from Mendocino High School in 1997.

 After receiving a BA in Political Science from Texas A&M University she returned to the coast in 2003.
 Heidi lives in Fort Bragg with her husband Todd, a woodworker, and their two-year-old daughter Sadie who loves trains, preschool and snack time.

 Since 2009 she has managed the Mendocino Coast Hospice Thrift Store.

 Councilmember Kraut's term will expire in December 2014 unless re-elected.

 Fair Political Practices Commission Requirements

 The City Councilmembers are elected officers identified in Government Code Section 87200 and file statements of economic interests with the City Clerk's office.
 Copies of the statements of economic interests filed by the above elected officers may be obtained by visiting the offices of the Fair Political Practices Commission (FPPC) or the City Clerk.
 The physical address of the FPPC is 428 J Street, Suite 620, Sacramento, California 95814.
 The physical address of the City Clerk's office is 416 N. Franklin Street, Fort Bragg, California 95437.
-The statements of economic interests for some state and local government agency elected officers may be available in electronic format on the FPPC's website at http://www.fppc.ca.gov/.
+The statements of economic interests for some state and local government agency elected officers may be available in electronic format on the FPPC's website - Click Here for the FPPC website.